spencermountain/compromise/plugins/typeahead/README.md

 ```

 ##### Ignore 2-char prefixes:
-* by default, prefixes shorter than 3 chars will be ignored.
+Prefixes shorter than 3 chars will be ignored.

 you can set a lower, or higher minimum with:
 ```js
 nlp.typeahead(['toronto'], { min: 4 })